mbahArip/mbaharip-blog-posts/posts/articles/how-i-use-obsidian-as-my-portfolio-cms.md

 1. Getting the notes
 2. Handle attachments

 :::blockquote{slot="info" title="Why do I use 2 different repository?"}
-I don't want to trigger rebuild everytime I add new post.
+I don't want to trigger rebuild every time I add new post.
 *You can also use 1 repo with 2 different branch instead of 2 repository.*
 :::
 ### Getting the Notes
 The notes will be displayed in 2 different way: